Towards Trustworthy Dermatology MLLMs: A Benchmark and Multimodal Evaluator for Diagnostic Narratives: Experiments

 \subsection{Evaluating Multimodal Models}

-Having established the alignment of DermBench and DermEval with expert judgments, we benchmark nine multimodal models on the DermNet dataset, namely Gemini-2.5-flash, GPT-4o-mini, GPT-o4mini, Vision-R1, InternVL3, LLaVA-o1, Qwen2.5-VL, HuatuoGPT-Vision, and LLaVA-Med-7B.
-For every image in DermNet each model generates a diagnostic narrative under the standardized instruction protocol defined in Section~\ref{sec:method}.
-To supply certified references for controlled comparisons we additionally select 4000 images from DermNet and create perfect reference narratives following the procedure in Section~\ref{subsec:dermcot}.
-The distribution of disease categories used in the benchmark is shown in Figure~\ref{fig:skin_disease_pie}.
+Having established the alignment of DermBench and DermEval with expert judgments, we benchmark nine multimodal models on the DermNet dataset, namely Gemini 2.5 Flash, GPT-4o-mini, GPT-o4-mini, Vision-R1, InternVL3, LLaVA-o1, Qwen2.5-VL, HuatuoGPT-Vision, and LLaVA-Med-7B.
+For every image in DermNet each model generates a diagnostic narrative under the standardized instruction protocol defined in Sec.~\ref{sec:method}.
+To supply certified references for controlled comparisons we additionally select 4000 images from DermNet and create perfect reference narratives following the procedure in Sec.~\ref{subsec:dermcot}.
+The distribution of disease categories used in the benchmark is shown in Fig.~\ref{fig:skin_disease_pie}.
 We then evaluate the narratives produced by all nine models using both DermBench and DermEval.
 For each method and each model we compute scores on the six clinically grounded dimensions and report the mean values.
-Results are shown in Table~\ref{tab:llm_dual_eval}.
+Results are shown in Tab.~\ref{tab:llm_dual_eval}.

 DermBench and DermEval yield highly consistent scores across all six metrics.
 For the same model and metric, the two evaluators typically differ by no more than 0.05, which indicates that the reference-free DermEval closely tracks the reference anchored DermBench.
 The relative ordering of systems is preserved.
-For example, Gemini-2.5-flash and GPT-4o-mini are the top performers on Accuracy under both evaluators with values around 3.1 to 3.2, while LLaVA-Med-7B remains the lowest near 1.2.
-On Safety, GPT-o4-mini ranks first under both settings with scores around 4.25, and the same models form the upper tier for Medical Groundedness and Coverage with only minor swaps in the top position.
-Reasoning and Description Precision show the same pattern, with Gemini-2.5-flash and GPT-4o-mini alternating at the top and LLaVA-Med-7B consistently at the bottom.
+For example, Gemini 2.5 Flash and GPT-4o-mini are the top performers on Accuracy under both evaluators with values around 3.1 to 3.2, while LLaVA-Med-7B remains the lowest near 1.2.
+On Safety, GPT-o4-mini ranks first under both settings with scores around 4.25, and the same models form the upper tier for Medical Groundedness and Clinical Coverage with only minor swaps in the top position.
+Reasoning Coherence and Description Precision show the same pattern, with Gemini 2.5 Flash and GPT-4o-mini alternating at the top and LLaVA-Med-7B consistently at the bottom.
 These concordant trends demonstrate stable model ordering and support the conclusion that DermEval has learned physician-aligned scoring behavior, making it a reliable judge for case-level assessment.